-In all honesty, it was challenging learning how to love my stepchildren.
+In all honesty, it was challenging to learn how to love my stepchildren.
 I felt guilty for not instantly loving them with my entire heart, but the truth was that I got on well with one and had a slow start with the other.
-My relationship with the older daughter was a little more like what you see in the movies – she was holding on to the idea that her parents would get back together and I was getting in the way of that.
+My relationship with the older daughter was a little more like what you see in the movies—she was holding on to the idea that her parents would get back together and I was getting in the way.
 With our counselor’s guidance, my partner and I became comfortable with the fact that you can’t force love, but you can control your actions.

-It took a lot of experimentation with different recommendations from our counselor, but ultimately my partner and I found what works best for us.
+It took a lot of experimentation with different recommendations from our counselor, but ultimately my partner and I found a parenting style that worked best for us.
 A combination of expectation setting, timeout, consistency, grace, and warmth.
 We started by sending my husband’s daughter to her room after tantrums or a series of outbursts, but once her mood had escalated all the way to tantrum mode, she had successfully taken my mood down with her.
 I was sour and uninterested in spending additional time together.